cybertec-postgresql/pgwatch2/pgwatch2/sql/metric_store/README.md

 ## metric-dbname-time

 A single "master" table for each distinct metric in the "public" schema + 2 level subpartitions ("dbname" + monthly time based) in the "subpartitions" schema.
 Works on PG 11+ versions.
 Suitable for 25+ monitored DBs.
+NB!
+Currently minimum effective retention period with this model is 30 days.
+This will be lifted once PG 12 comes out.

 ## custom